-Squamous cell carcinoma is the second most common type of skin cancer with more than 1 million cases diagnosed in the U.S. each year.
-It is also most often diagnosed on areas of the body damaged by UV rays from the sun or tanning beds, but can also occur anywhere on the body including inside the mouth, the bottoms of the feet or on the genitals.
+Squamous cell carcinoma is the second most common type of skin cancer, with more than 1 million cases diagnosed in the U.S. each year.
+It is also most often diagnosed in areas of the body damaged by UV rays from the sun or tanning beds, but can also occur anywhere on the body, including inside the mouth, the bottoms of the feet, or on the genitals.
 Unlike basal cell carcinoma, it can spread to other parts of the body.

-The signs and symptoms of squamous cell carcinoma of the skin include a:
+The signs and symptoms of squamous cell carcinoma of the skin include: